smabbasht/dotfiles/README.md

 EndSection
 ```
 This should be the touchpand or mouse (as per the device you desire to have natural scroling with) section in `/usr/share/X11/xorg.conf.d/40-libinput.conf` file.
+- To install themes in i3, you could use a nice utility `lxappearance`, install the desired theme to system with the relevant instructions provided by the theme distributors and then launch lxappearance and select from the list of installed themes. lxappearance is lightweight and is available in arch official repository and should also be installable with apt, dnf, rpm etc.

 #### Cheers